Does car insurance cover single vehicle accidents?

 How do single car accidents happen?

-A single vehicle crash can happen for a number of reasons, including distracted driving, avoiding a collision with a deer, pet or other animal in the street, swerving to avoid road debris, or avoiding a collision with another vehicle.
-Property damage is usually the most frequent result of a single car accident, whether it's damage to the vehicle or damage to surrounding property, like street signs, telephone poles, and guardrails.
+A single vehicle crash can happen for a number of reasons, including distracted driving, avoiding a collision with a deer, hitting a dog or other animal in the street, swerving to avoid road debris, or avoiding a collision with another vehicle.
+Property damage (to the car or surrounding property) is usually the most frequent result of a single car accident, for instance from hitting a telephone pole or colliding with a guardrail.

 How does insurance cover single vehicle accidents?

 The coverage will depend on the nature of the accident.
-If the damage is considered preventable, then collision coverage generally applies.
-If the damage is considered unavoidable and unexpected, then comprehensive coverage applies.
+If the damage is considered preventable, then collision car insurance coverage generally applies.
+If the damage is considered unavoidable and unexpected, then comprehensive car insurance coverage applies.

 Are single car accidents considered my fault?